p0058781/AVNGameLauncher/README.md

 9. Click anywhere on the game card to launch the game

 ## How to build
-1. You will need JDK 17 and Android SDK
+1. You will need JDK 17
 2. Execute `./gradlew run` to run desktop app for you system, or run `./gradlew packageReleaseUberJarForCurrentOS` to build Jar file or `./gradlew createDistributable` to create distributable with embedded jre
 3. Execute `./gradlew installDebug` or `./gradlew installRelease` to install to connected device.
-Or run `./gradlew assembleDebug` or `./gradlew assembleRelease` to build apk

 > [!WARNING]